Natasha Lytess

-Natasha Lytess (born 16 May 1911, Berlin, Germany – died 12 May 1963, Zurich, Switzerland) was an actress, writer and drama coach.
+Natasha Lytess (16 May 1911, Berlin, Germany – 12 May 1963) was an actress, writer and drama coach.

 Life

-Born Natalia Postmann and also known as Tala Forman, she had studied with the director Max Reinhardt and appeared in the repertory theater.
-She is said to have had a relationship with the writer Bruno Frank, who is also said to be the father of her daughter Barbara, born in 1943.
+Born Natalia Postmann and also known as Liesl Massary and Tala Forman, she had studied with the director Max Reinhardt and appeared in the repertory theater.
+She is said to have had a relationship with the writer Leonhard Frank, who is also said to be the father of her daughter Barbara, born in 1943.

-When the Nazis came to power, and in light of her Jewish heritage, she moved to the United States and settled down in Los Angeles.
+When the Nazis came to power, and in light of her Jewish heritage, she moved to the United States and settled in Los Angeles.
 She had hoped for a great stage career, but her accent and purportedly unfeminine appearance limited the roles she could play.

 Among her acting credits were appearances in Comrade X (1940), Once Upon a Honeymoon (1942), and The House on Telegraph Hill (1951).
 Her performance in Once Upon a Honeymoon drew praise from New York Times critic Bosley Crowther, who said she "shines with clear and poignant brilliance in a brief part as a Jewish chambermaid."